panda7777777/GCN-UOD/README.md

 ## Usage

-We provide five datasets in `./data`, as referenced in our paper.
+We provide 13 datasets in `./data`, as referenced in our paper.
 Parameters for these datasets are detailed in `parameters.txt`.
 Below is an example illustrating the training process for our models (ACE & GCN-UOD) on the SpamBase dataset.
 By default, the results, including model weights, AUC scores, inference times, and training history, are stored in `./results`.

 1. Train ACE to describle a preliminary boundary that separates significant outliers from normal data:
    ```